Managing quizzes

 Quiz Timings

-We can place time and date restrictions on the quiz e.g student has 30 minutes to answer 20 questions.
-Use the checkbox to enable Open, Close and Time limit settings and adjust as required.
-User and Group overrides allows you to use the same quiz but allow individuals or groups different time and date settings.
-Note that overrides can only be created once the quiz has been saved.
+You can set time and date restrictions on quizzes, such as allowing students 30 minutes to answer 20 questions.
+Use checkboxes to enable Open, Close, and Time limit settings, and adjust as needed.
+User and Group overrides allow different time and date settings for individuals or groups.

 Layout

-Layout deals with how many questions are presented to students per page and how they can navigate between questions.
+Layout options determine how many questions are presented per page and how students navigate between questions.
+The default is one question per page, but you can adjust this based on your preferences.

 Question Behaviour & Review Options